2023 Impact Report

 • dollars sold of fresh produce through the Rollin’ Root

-AIM partners with local and state coalitions to advance food access
+AIM partners with local and state coalitions to advance food systems changes

 • Successfully secured $35 million in funding

-As a member of the Save Market Match Coalition, we secured $35 million in funding for the California Nutrition Incentive Program that funds Market Match in the California State Budget for 2023-2024 with Assemblymember Phil Ting.
-Unfortunately, these funds are again on the chopping block in 2024-2025
+As a member of the Save Market Match Coalition, we secured $35 million in funding for the California Nutrition Incentive Program that funds Market Match in the California State Budget for 2023-2024 with Assembly-member Phil Ting.

 • Advocated for AB 408